apache/systemds/docs/performance/SparseFormats.md

 We define the ratio as `cl = (1 + ratio) * rl` if `ratio >= 0`, otherwise as `rl = (1 - ratio) * cl`.
 If we have for example a `ratio=1`, this means that there are twice as many columns as rows.
 If the `ratio=-1`, this means that there are twice as many rows as columns.
 Each test with a specific `ratio` was repeated `10` times with different random matrices and we took the average memory consumption.
-The images below show our results for different sparsties.
+The images below show our results for different sparsities.

 ![](./img/MemBalanced041.png)
 ![](./img/MemBalanced042.png)